-- We have made adjustments to car line to help with social distancing.
-Staggered drop off and pick up times have been designated.
-Information is provided within the Elementary and Secondary Division sections. - An additional drop off and pick up location, for our Secondary students, has been agreed to with our community partner, James Campbell Company.
-IPA has been allowed access to use a portion of Ala Kahawai Street for student drop off and pick up in the morning or afternoon to ease some traffic coming onto campus.
-If families have students in both the Elementary and Secondary divisions, either car line may be utilized.
-This location will be supervised by IPA personnel during car line. - For morning drop off, Kapolei Public Library has agreed to allow our school access to their parking lot for a short period of time.
+- For morning drop off, Kapolei Public Library has agreed to allow our school access to their parking lot for a short period of time.
 While discouraged, if needed, parents may walk their child to the front of the building.
-Parents will need to remove their cars from the library parking lot by 8:15am, to allow the library staff ample time to set up for curbside service for the library patrons. - For after school pick up, the Kapolei Public Library parking lot is not available, please make other arrangements. - For the 2020-2021 school year, the lower parking lot is not open to vehicular traffic due to the installation of the 40x60 tent for outdoor classroom spaces. - O Please drive safely onto campus, do not use your cell phone while driving on campus and kindly follow directions by our parking staff to ensure the safety of our students, teachers and staff.
+Parents will need to remove their cars from the library parking lot by 8:15am, to allow the library staff ample time to set up for curbside service for the library patrons. - For after school pick up, the Kapolei Public Library parking lot is not available, please make other arrangements. - For the 2020-2021 school year, the lower parking lot is not open to vehicular traffic due to the installation of the 40x60 tent for outdoor classroom spaces. - Please drive safely onto campus, do not use your cell phone while driving on campus and kindly follow directions by our parking staff to ensure the safety of our students, teachers and staff.
 Children will exit the vehicle from the curb.
 Designated crosswalks will be utilized on campus for everyone's safety.
 Everyone's cooperation and patience during the car line will be appreciated.